luddilo/df-debugging/README.md

 # How to run

-1. Paste in google_credentials with DF admin role access into google_credentials.json in the root
+1. Paste in Google credentials with DF admin role access into google_credentials.json in the root
 2. `npm install`
 3. `npm start`